 |Tendency to Vocalize||Low|

-|Amount of Shedding|
+|Amount of Shedding||Medium|

 History of the Siberian Cat

-Siberian Cats hail from Russia, where they are cherished as a national treasure.
-It’s hard to say just how long Siberian Cats have existed in Russia, but based on Russian fairy tales and children’s books, they have likely been around for hundreds of years and maybe as long as 1,000 years.
+Siberian cats hail from Russia, where they are cherished as a national treasure.
+It’s hard to say just how long Siberian cats have existed in Russia, but based on Russian fairy tales and children’s books, they have likely been around for hundreds of years and maybe as long as 1,000 years.

-Siberian Cats were described in a book called Our Cats and All About Them by Harrison Weir, which was originally published in 1889.
-The United States got their first glimpse of the Siberian Cat after the Cold War thawed in the 1990s, and it was love at first sight.
-The Siberian Cat is recognized by the Cat Fanciers’ Association and The International Cat Association.
+Siberian cats were described in a book called "Our Cats and All About Them" by Harrison Weir, which was originally published in 1889.
+The United States got their first glimpse of the Siberian cat after the Cold War thawed in the 1990s, and it was love at first sight.
+The Siberian cat is recognized by the Cat Fanciers’ Association and The International Cat Association.

 Siberian Cat Care

-Wipe the ears out with a cotton ball and gentle ear cleanser (never stick a cotton swab or anything else down into the ear canal).
+Trim its nails regularly and inspect its ears for dirt and debris.
+Wipe the ears out with a cotton ball and gentle ear cleanser.
+Never stick a cotton swab or anything else down into the ear canal.
 If the ears look red or excessively dirty, schedule a checkup with your veterinarian.

-With its thick, long coat, you might find it odd to think that some people consider the Siberian Cat hypoallergenic.
-Although no scientific studies prove it, some allergy sufferers say that they can live successfully with a Siberian Cat.
-As it turns out, cat dander—not necessarily cat hair itself—is the main culprit for allergies.
+Even with its thick, long coat, some consider the Siberian cat to be hypoallergenic.
+Although no scientific studies prove it, some allergy sufferers say that they can live successfully with a Siberian cat.
+As it turns out, cat dander, urine, and saliva, not necessarily cat hair itself, is the main culprit for allergies.

-For mild allergy sufferers, this might mean that Siberian Cats elicit little or no allergic reaction.
+For mild allergy sufferers, this might mean that Siberian cats elicit little or no allergic reaction.
 However, all cats and all people are different.
-If you suffer from allergies and are interested in finding out if you will react to a Siberian Cat, find a local breeder who will allow you to come to her home and sit with her adult cats to test the theory.
+If you suffer from allergies and are interested in finding out if you will react to a Siberian cat, find a local breeder who will allow you to visit their adult cats to test the theory.

 Common Health Problems